MislavJaksic/Kafka-In-Theory-And-Practice/Documentation/Design/README.md

 ### 4.1 Motivation

-There should be lots of data producers.
+There should be a lot of data producers.
 Data backlog should not effect performance.
 Data should be partitioned for speed.
 Data should be replicated for reliability.